tech4242/test-genie/README.md

 ## Credits

 Special thanks to @turbinenreiter for the help with the Makefile and to @signalkraft for the initial idea for how to solve this!
-And kudos to Google for golang!
+Kudos to Google for golang and thanks to Takuya Ueda for the gopher vector under CC!